Bangladesh Computer Samity

 Bangladesh Computer Samity, popularly known as BCS, is the national association of information and communication technologies companies in Bangladesh.
 It was established in 1987 in Dhaka, Bangladesh.

 About BCS

 According to Joint Stock Companies and Firms in Bangladesh, Bangladesh Computer Samity is the first ICT trade association of Bangladesh.
 In 1993, BCS registered with Federation of Bangladesh Chambers of Commerce & Industries as an 'A' category member.
 And in 1998, they were registered as a member in WITSA.
 They are also an associate member of ASOCIO.
 Engr.
-Subrata Sarkar, Chairman of C & C Trade International, is currently serving as the president and MD.
-Rashed Ali Bhuiyan, Chairman of Star Tech & Engineering Ltd is currently serving as the vice President and Kamruzzaman Bhuiyan, Proprietor of South Bangla Computers is currently serving as Secretary General as Bangladesh Computer Samity It is also the platform of all distributors, dealers, resellers of computer and allied products, locally assembled computer vendors, software developers and internet service providers, exporters.
+Subrata Sarkar, Chairman of C & C Trade International, is serving as the president and MD.
+Rashed Ali Bhuiyan, Chairman of Star Tech & Engineering Ltd is serving as the vice President and Kamruzzaman Bhuiyan, proprietor of South Bangla Computers is currently serving as Secretary General of Bangladesh Computer Samity.
+It is also the platform of all distributors, dealers, resellers of computer and allied products, locally assembled computer vendors, software developers and internet service providers, exporters.